-Dr. Ariana Sutton-Grier Bio Dr. Ariana Sutton-Grier is an ecosystem ecologist with expertise in wetland ecology and restoration, biodiversity, biogeochemistry, climate change, and ecosystem services.
-Dr. Sutton-Grier is a research faculty member at the University of Maryland in the Earth System Science Interdisciplinary Center and is also the Ecosystem Science Adviser for the National Ocean Service at NOAA.
-She holds Bachelors degrees from Oregon State University in Environmental Science and International Studies, and a doctoral degree from Duke University in Ecology.
-She leads the NOAA Coastal Blue Carbon Team as well as an interagency blue carbon group.
-She is also working on opportunities for natural or hybrid infrastructure approaches to be incorporated into coastal conservation, planning, and decision making.
+Ariana Sutton-Grier is the Director of Science for the Maryland/DC Chapter of the Nature Conservancy and is also a Visiting Associate Research Professor at the University of Maryland, College Park.
+Dr. Sutton-Grier is an ecosystem ecologist with expertise in wetland ecology and restoration, biodiversity, biogeochemistry, climate change, and ecosystem services.
+She holds Honors Bachelor degrees from Oregon State University in Environmental Science and International Studies and a doctoral degree from Duke University in Ecology.
+Her research interests include the relationships between nature/biodiversity and human health, coastal blue carbon, and natural and nature-based coastal resilience strategies.
+A former Smithsonian Fellow and AAAS Science and Technology Policy Fellow, Dr. Sutton-Grier also was selected as an Early Career Fellow by the Ecological Society of America in 2015 and one of her papers won the ESA 2016 “Innovations in Sustainability Science” award.
 She gets especially excited about seeking and discovering innovative opportunities to combine science and policy to solve environmental problems and promote ecosystem conservation.
-Her research has been published in many environmental and policy journals and featured in several news stories, as well as a children’s science TV show.
+Dr. Sutton-Grier has authored 40 publications in many environmental and policy journals and her research has been featured in several news stories, as well as a children’s science TV show.